NizanMandelblit/BIU-grades-scraping/README.md

 # How to use
+you can -
-you can use the released installer for windows-64 or use the source code main.py as follows:
+* use the released installer for windows-64
+* use the source code main.py without GUI
+* use biugradeGUI.py with GUI
 ## main.py --without gui
 pip-install:
 ```